Thread Lift FAQ’s

 Infection is the risk that you need to be aware of the most, and you should contact your doctor immediately if you have any of the following symptoms:

 Yes, it can be reversed, although this is not recommended.
-Speak to your surgeon about the possibility.
+Speak to your dermatologist about the possibility.